jdemeyer1/TeslaAPIThruPostman/README.md

 ### Wake Vehicle

 The Wake Vehicle call wakes a sleeping vehicle.
+A vehicle must be online to respond to requests for vehicle information.

+The Tests contains a check named Vehicle On-Line Check.
+If the test passes, the vehicle is online.

 ### Get Vehicle Data